narwhalacademy/zebra-crossing/README.md

     - Apple Airtags: [iOS](https://support.apple.com/HT212227), [Android](https://support.apple.com/HT212227#trackerdetect)
     - [Tiles](https://tileteam.zendesk.com/hc/articles/4415488529943)
   - Additional tool for Android: [AirGuard](https://github.com/seemoo-lab/AirGuard)
-- **Don’t delete suspicious apps immediately.** You may need to keep them as evidence.
-Plus, deletion may also cause the situation with your partner to escalate.

 #### If you’re pretty sure they’re spying on you and you’re scared